khromov/appreciation-jar/README.md

 # Apprectiation Jar

 This is a small web application for creating a virtual [appreciation/gratitude jar](https://www.mindbodygreen.com/0-11062/how-to-create-a-gratitude-jar.html).
 It allows you to leave appreciations for your partner that can be shown on a screen or consumed via a JSON API.

+The appreciations are stored in a SQLite database under `db/appreciations.sqlite`)

 ![](screenshots/appreciation-screenshot.png)